 The Harvard College-Mindich Research and Community Engagement (RCE) award provides funding to students conducting an independent summer project that combines community-engaged service with student-initiated scholarly research.

 The Harvard College-Mindich Independent Research and Community Engagement (RCE) award provides funding in support of undergraduates who are conducting an independent summer project that combines community-engaged service with student-initiated scholarly research.
-The project must involve the guidance of a Harvard-affiliated faculty mentor and be highly substantive: at least ten weeks in duration, full-time in commitment, and exhibiting some autonomy in the development, direction, and execution of the project.
+The project must involve the guidance of a Harvard-affiliated faculty mentor and be highly substantive: a minimum of around six weeks in duration, full-time in commitment, and exhibiting some autonomy in the development, direction, and execution of the project.

 - All continuing undergraduates (rising sophomores, juniors, seniors)